heldopslippers/documentation/readme.md

 ### 3.5 require gems
 Installing all the required gems is a breeze.
-This is where Bundler commes in:
+First install Bundler

     gem install bundler